jeremytammik/tbc/a/2046_mat_asset.md

 ####<a name="7"></a> LLM Self-Reflection

-[Josh Whiton](https://x.com/joshwhiton/) performed an interesting experiment on LLM self-reflection showing that [Claude Sonnet 3.5 passes the AI mirror test](https://x.com/joshwhiton/status/1806000237728931910), ending with an LLM-generated poem on the topic:
+[Josh Whiton](https://x.com/joshwhiton/) performed an experiment on LLM self-reflection showing that [Claude Sonnet 3.5 passes the AI mirror test](https://x.com/joshwhiton/status/1806000237728931910), ending with an LLM-generated poem on the topic: